ModeShape/modeshape/README.md

      The JBoss EAP Techpreview repository - is an additional repository which contains the artifacts necessary for building ModeShape's EAP kit.

 Normally, during a normal "$ mvn clean install" build, the EAP kit is not built and therefore only the JBoss Maven repository would suffice.

-However, if you are interested in building & contributing to the EAP kit as well, you need to make sure the second Maven repository is active.
+However, if you are interested in building & contributing to the EAP kit as well, you need to make sure the second Maven repository is active _and_ you need to download the EAP kit and place it into your local Maven repository where the build can find it.
+To do the latter, simply go to [JBoss.org|https://www.jboss.org/products/eap.html], download the EAP 6.1.1, then run the following script that is in our codebase:

+    $ bin/install-eap.sh path/to/jboss-eap-6.1.0.zip

 You can then run the following command (instead of the earlier command) to build all modules, including the EAP kit, using our "integration" profile:

     $ mvn clean install -s settings.xml -Pintegration

-To build everything, including the EAP kit, our JavaDoc, and our other assemblies, use the "assembly" profile instead:
+To build everything, including the ModeShape kit for EAP, our JavaDoc, and our other assemblies, use the "assembly" profile instead:

     $ mvn clean install -s settings.xml -Passembly